apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>A component definition name, this name could be used as default name of <code>Cluster.spec.componentSpecs.name</code>,
+<p>This name could be used as default name of <code>cluster.spec.componentSpecs.name</code>, and needs to conform with same
-and so this name is need to conform with same validation rules as <code>Cluster.spec.componentSpecs.name</code>, that is currently comply with IANA Service Naming rule.
-This name will apply to &ldquo;apps.kubeblocks.io/component-name&rdquo;
+validation rules as <code>cluster.spec.componentSpecs.name</code>, currently complying with IANA Service Naming rule.
-object label value.</p>
+This name will apply to cluster objects as the value of label &ldquo;apps.kubeblocks.io/component-name&rdquo;.</p>
 </td>
 </tr>
 <tr>